peterukk/rte-rrtmgp/README.md

 The **cloud optics** extension is also still broken.

-**GPU** computations supported using openACC, but the RTE kernels are currently broken (fix coming soon).
+**GPU** computations are supported (openACC), which are extremely fast for RRTMGP-NN, but the RTE kernels are currently broken (fix coming soon).

 **How it works**: instead of the original 3D interpolation routine and "eta" parameter to handle the overlapping absorption of "major" gases in a given band, this fork implements neural networks to predict the optical depths and planck fractions for a set of atmospheric conditions and gas concentrations, which includes a large number of absorbing gases (17).
 The model takes as input the gas column for a single atmospheric layer and so is agnostic to vertical discretization.